mdoliwa/mdoliwa.com/_notes/how-to-use-structured-outputs-with-ruby-openai-gem.md

 ```

 ### How to output empty array when using Structured Outputs?
 Looks like I cannot use `"minItems": 0` as it's not supported yet.
-What I found is that I can set `"type": ["array", "null"]` and it works, returns empty diminutives array for terms like "asasasaa".
+What I found is that I can set `"type": ["array", "null"]` and it ~~works~~ somtimes work, returns empty diminutives array  or `null` value for terms like "asasasaa".
+I'm using it in my Rails app working with polish diminutives [Zdrobnienia.pl](https://zdrobnienia.pl) so I wrapped it in `Array.wrap()` which returns empty array for `nil`.